Korny0301/MiniVario-Arduino/README.md

 # MiniVario-Arduino

+### Forked by IvkoPivko/MiniVario-Arduino
+Forked to include BMP280 sensor and clean up source code.
+Thanks to IvkoPivko for this great code basis!

 Acoustic Mini Variometer with Bluetooth function.
 There are 2 modes for this mini Varion:
   - Acoustic Vario is a standard when switched on.